 4. Charlotte Brontë dealt with a lot of literary rejection.

-5. Charlotte Brontë used the male pseudonym Currer Bell.
+5. Charlotte Brontë used the gender-neutral pseudonym Currer Bell.

 6. Jane Eyre was an instant success.